-The Provost appoints a Student Grievance and Reinstatement Committee with responsibility for hearing and deciding the merits of formal grade disputes.
-The term of the Committee members will be two (2) years.
-The Committee will be composed of two (2) faculty members (one of whom will be appointed as chair), one (1) representative from Student Support Services, and two (2) students.
-The chair of the Committee will schedule meetings and hearings, giving notice to witnesses and all interested parties involved, maintain Committee records, and give written notice of Committee decisions to the parties that do not comply with the requirements for disputes to the Provost.
-Within two (2) weeks of receiving written notice of a grade dispute, the Committee will hear all parties with significant information or evidence in the case.
-All parties will present statements, evidence, and witnesses to support their claims.
-All witnesses must have direct knowledge of the case.
-The Committee chair may appoint a Committee member to seek additional documentation and testimony.
-The Committee will arrive at a decision after all nonmembers have been dismissed from the hearing.
-Only Committee members who have heard all of the testimony and evidence may vote.
-A written statement, with the rationale for the decision, will be mailed to both sides in the case and to the instructor's immediate supervisor.
+The Provost appoints a Student Appeals Committee with responsibility for hearing and deciding the merits of formal grade disputes.
+The term of the Committee members will be one (1) year.
+The Committee will be composed of two (2) faculty members, two (2) staff members, and two (2) students.
+The Moderator of the Committee will schedule meetings and hearings, giving notice to witnesses and all interested parties involved, maintain Committee records, and give written notice of Committee decisions to the parties that do not comply with the requirements for disputes to the Provost.

+Within one (1) week of receiving written notice of a grade dispute, the Moderator will call a hearing and will give written notice of the meeting.
+Students are notified by certified mail with return receipt and/or express overnight to the student's mailing address the School currently has on its administrative database.
+Failure by the student to have his or her current, local address on record with the Registrar shall not invalidate such notice.